 HOW DO I MAKE A BREAD PUDDING:

-- Then, spread bread cubes evenly in a large rimmed baking sheet.
+Then, spread bread cubes evenly on a large rimmed baking sheet.
 Try not to crowd the bread much so it will harden evenly.

-- You also have an option of preparing the bread pudding and leaving it overnight to soak.
+You also have the option of preparing the bread pudding and leaving it overnight to soak.
 It’s an option because you can bake it right away, after putting it together, or covering it and leaving it in the fridge overnight.
 Whichever option you choose, it will be amazing.

-HERE ARE SOME MORE BRUNCH RECIPE YOU MIGHT ENJOY:
+HERE ARE SOME MORE BRUNCH RECIPES YOU MIGHT ENJOY:

 Bananas Foster Bread Pudding